 Is There A Common PEO Client Size?

+Wondering if your company could benefit from using a professional employer organization, or PEO for short?
 According to industry data, the average size of a PEO client is 19 employees.
 To some small businesses, this may seem like a lot.
 Though this is a common size, PEOs are designed to accommodate any client size, from one or two employees to 100 or more.
-If you’re joining late and are finding yourself wondering what exactly a PEO is, don’t worry!
-You can check out our explanation here.

 How a PEO Helps Small Companies